logo

 South Texas College

-Graduates of South Texas College’s Associate of Applied Science (AAS) in Radiologic Technology program will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
+Graduates of South Texas College’s (STC) Associate of Applied Science (AAS) in Radiologic Technology program will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
 The two-year, full-time program combines radiologic technology coursework, work in the on-campus laboratory, and clinical rotations to prepare students to begin working in entry-level radiology technologist positions.
-Students will become proficient in radiographic positioning and in using both traditional and digital radiography equipment.
-Applicants to the program must submit their application materials by the end of May with those offered a seat in the program beginning their studies in the fall semester.
+Students become proficient in radiographic positioning and in using both traditional and digital radiography equipment.
+Applicants to the program must submit their application materials by the end of May, with those offered a seat in the program beginning their studies in the fall semester.
+STC also offers an AAS and an Advanced Technical Certificate in Diagnostic Medical Sonography.

 Tarrant County College